Ostoskorisi on tyhjä

 First off, how are you these days?

-How has Covid-19 and everything surrounding it affected your season?
+How has Covid-19 and everything surrounding it affected your daily life?

-What are you doing to keep busy since you can't be in the mountains?
+What are you doing to keep busy these days?

 What’s your new normal?